Auditor Salaries In South Africa | Know The Numbers

 What is the average salary of an auditor in South Africa?

-According to Indeed, an auditor’s average base salary in South Africa is R 265,956 per year, as of December 2025.
+As per current data, an auditor’s average base salary in South Africa is R361,500 per year.

 How can recruiters evaluate the analytical thinking skills of an auditor?